What Is the Number One Drug Used by Teens? (2026)

 Psychedelics

-They can greatly impact teenagers with genetic predispositions or underlying mental health problems, causing psychosis, paranoia, or a “bad trip”.
+These substances can greatly impact teenagers with genetic predispositions or underlying mental health problems, potentially contributing to panic, paranoia, psychosis-like symptoms, unsafe behavior, or a frightening experience sometimes called a “bad trip.”

 Inhalants

-Unfortunately some drugs are not always found on the streets.
-Due to curiosity and the desire to experiment, over half a million adolescents in the United States have tried inhalants.
-These provide a quick high and may include huffing paint, laughing gas or “whippets”.
+Unfortunately, some drugs are not always found on the streets.
+Due to curiosity and the desire to experiment, some adolescents try inhalants.
+These substances may include products found at home, such as aerosol sprays, solvents, gases, or nitrous oxide products sometimes called “whippets.”

 Support for Teen Drug Abuse

 If you feel your teen is abusing drugs, it is never too late to get them help and be there as a form of support.
-We offer several levels of care to meet teens and their families no matter what stage of the recovery journey they are at:
+Clearfork Academy offers several levels of care to meet teens and their families no matter what stage of the recovery journey they are at:

-Residential Treatment: Our residential program provides intense therapies, medication management and recreational activities in a 24/7 structured facility.
-This is the highest level of care and often recommended for teens in active addiction who need to get clean from drugs or alcohol.
+Residential Treatment: Our residential program provides intensive therapies, medication management and recreational activities in a 24/7 structured facility.
+This is the highest level of care and is often recommended for teens in active addiction who need a safe, supportive environment away from drugs or alcohol.

-Partial Hospitalization: PHP is the second highest level of care, offering similar structure as residential, except teens will go back to their homes in the evening.
-This intensive day program can help teens transition out of residential and build on the skills they learned during their time in inpatient treatment.
+Partial Hospitalization: PHP is the second highest level of care, offering similar structure as residential treatment, except teens go back home or to a supportive living environment in the evening.
+This intensive day program can help teens transition out of residential treatment and build on the skills they learned during inpatient care.

-Intensive Outpatient: Our IOP is recommended as part of an effective aftercare & transition plan to help teens gradually transition back to their community and receive ongoing support to prevent relapse.
+Intensive Outpatient: Our IOP is recommended as part of an effective aftercare and transition plan to help teens gradually return to their community and receive ongoing support to prevent relapse.
 IOP is a flexible treatment approach, meeting a few times per week.
-Teens will participate in a combination of individual, group and family therapies to support their long-term recovery from drug & alcohol abuse.
+Teens participate in a combination of individual, group and family therapies to support their long-term recovery from drug and alcohol abuse.

 Clearfork Academy provides trained and guided support for substance abuse issues, while also addressing underlying mental health conditions that could be contributing to addiction.
 If you are ready to begin the road to recovery for your teen, reach out to our admissions team today.